MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 # Salesforce Microsoft Graph connector

-The Salesforce Microsoft Graph connector, allows your organization to index Contacts, Opportunities, Leads, Cases, and Accounts objects in your Salesforce instance.
+The Salesforce Microsoft Graph connector, allows your organization to index contacts, opportunities, leads, cases, and accounts objects in your Salesforce instance.
 After you configure the connector and index content from Salesforce, end users can search for those items from any Microsoft Search and Microsoft 365 Copilot client.

-> [!NOTE]
-> Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a Salesforce connector.
-It supplements the general setup process and shows instructions that apply only to the Salesforce connector.
+This article is for anyone who configures, runs, and monitors a Salesforce Microsoft Graph connector.
+It supplements the general setup process and shows instructions that apply only to the Salesforce Microsoft Graph connector.
 This article also includes information about [Limitations](#limitations).

 >[!IMPORTANT]
->The Salesforce connector currently supports Summer '19 or later.
+>The Salesforce Microsoft Graph connector currently supports Summer '19 or later.

 ## Before you get started